PothanSai2004/simple_calculator/README.md

 # simple_calculator
-This website is about a simple calculator made by using basic html, css and javascript
+Building a basic calculator with HTML, CSS and JavaScript